qgisau/qgis-au.github.io/content/posts/about.md

 # The QGIS Project
 {{< lead >}}
-QGIS is managed by a Board and the Project Steering Committee and is legally based in Switzerland.
+QGIS is managed by a Board who have overall governance of the project and deal with the bureaucratic aspects.
+The fun stuff of what make QGIS evolve so effectivel is directed by the Project Steering Committee who determine the priorites and steer the QGIS project.
+Additionally, community voting members also can vote  QGIS is legally based in Switzerland.
 Read about their goverenace [here](https://www.qgis.org/en/site/getinvolved/governance/governance.html).

-## Board
+### Board Members
 Chair: [Marco Berasocchi](https://www.osgeo.org/member/bernasocchi/)
 Vice chair: [Anita Graser](https://www.osgeo.org/member/anita-graser/)
 Treasurer: [Andreas Neumann](https://www.linkedin.com/in/andreas-neumann-a10114277/)

-## Project Steering Committee
+### Project Steering Committee Members
 The above members of the boards and:
 Release Manager: [Jürgen Fischer](https://www.osgeo.org/member/jurgen-fischer/)
 PSC Member: [Alessandro Pasotti](https://www.linkedin.com/in/itopen/)